 Over her 20 year career, Ms. Young has developed substantial expertise in representing a wide array of employers, including world-renowned universities and cultural institutions, media and entertainment companies, national grocers, healthcare providers, law firms, developers, and energy and infrastructure companies.
 Ms. Young’s representative clients include Claremont University Consortium, J. Paul Getty Trust, NiMin Energy Corp., Skirball Cultural Center, The Shaw Group, Inc., Trader Joe’s Company, Tribune Company and the University of Southern California.

-For the ninth consecutive year, Ms. Young recently was named a California Super Lawyer in the field of employment litigation, a designation awarded to the top 5% of California attorneys based on a survey of all California lawyers.
+For the tenth consecutive year, Ms. Young recently was named a California Super Lawyer in the field of employment litigation, a designation awarded to the top 5% of California attorneys based on a survey of all California lawyers.
 She is also AV rated by Martindale in the areas of employment law and litigation.